oskay/Relief-SingleLine/README.md

 ## How to use it?

 ### OpenType-SVG color font method
-As this project is primarily focusing on graphic user interface solutions opened the largest possible audiences, the Relief CNC typeface is distributed as an OpenType-SVG color font format in order to simplify the layout process for the 2D fablab community, i.e. having a central-line font editable in popular vector graphics and typographic softwares such as Illustrator or Indesign.
-OpenType-SVG technology represents an interesting alternative to permit single-stroke fonts wider distribution and easier use.
-To our knowledge, Relief CNC is the first real skeletal font working in the Adobe CC environment (CC 2019 and above), opening new perspectives for the makers worldwide.
-Fablab users oriented towards 2D graphic practices can now easily access quality Bézier curves and kerning in their central-line typographical layouts!
+As this project is primarily focusing on graphic user interface solutions opened the largest possible audiences, *Relief SingleLine* typeface is distributed as an OpenType-SVG color font format in order to simplify the layout process for the 2D fablab community, i.e. having a central-line font editable in popular vector graphics and typographic softwares such as Illustrator or Indesign.
+OpenType-SVG technology represents an interesting alternative to permit single-line fonts wider distribution and easier use.
+To our knowledge, *Relief SingleLine* is the first single line font working in the Adobe CC environment (CC 2019 and above), opening new perspectives for makers worldwide.
+Fablab users oriented towards 2D graphic practices can now easily access quality Bézier curves, kerning and OpenType features in their single-line typographical layouts!

-Simply install the “Relief SingleLine-Regular_svg.otf” on your system and open Illustrator or Indesign, compose your paragraphs and titlings; when the layout is finished, just use the /Text/Vectorize function (shift+command+O) to obtain a skeletal design to export as PDF or SVG file to engrave through your prefered CNC machine (laser or mill).
+Simply install the “Relief SingleLine-Regular_svg.otf” on your system and open Illustrator or Indesign, compose your paragraphs and titlings; when the layout is finished, duplicate it and just use the /Text/Vectorize function (shift+command+O) to obtain a single-line design to export as PDF or SVG file to engrave through your prefered CNC machine (pen, laser or mill).

 *Relief SingleLine* export as OpenType-SVG format was made possible thanks to [Frederik Berlaen](https://typemytype.com/)’s *otf-svgMaker* Python script for [Robofont](https://robofont.com/).
-This script permits to export any skeletal UFO-based font project towards and OTF-SVG font.
+This script permits to export any skeletal UFO-based font project towards an single line OTF-SVG font.

 →fonts/otf-svg/
 →scripts/Robofont_otf-svgMaker/